KIRTISINHA11/MC-APP/README.md

 const AFFIRMATION_GALLERY = [
     {
-        title: "Positivity",
+        title: "Lost And Found",
         data: [
             {
                 id: 1,
-                text: "Every day brings new opportunities to grow and excel.
-I am constantly evolving and improving.
+                text: "Item: A sleek black iPhone 13 Pro with a floral case.
+Details: Last seen at the city park near the fountain..
 My positive mindset attracts abundance and success.
 I am grateful for the journey and the lessons it brings.",
-                image: images.californiaBackyardOne,
+                image: images.iphoneLost,
             },
             {
                 id: 2,